ChimeraTK/DeviceAccess/doc/spec_initialValuePropagation.md

     5. *application*: `ChimeraTK::TransferElement::read()` only if initial value was provided (see 7.), otherwise no read
 9. `ChimeraTK::ThreadedFanOut` and `ChimeraTK::TriggerFanOut` etc. (does not apply to decorator-like fan outs `ChimeraTK::FeedingFanOut` and `ChimeraTK::ConsumingFanOut` etc.)
   1. The FanOuts should have a transparent behaviour, i.e. an entity that receives an initial value through a FanOut should see the same behaviour as if a direct connection would have been realised.
-  2. This implies that the inputs need to behave like described in 8.b
+  2. This implies that the inputs need to treated like described in 8.b.
-  3. If an input has an initial value, it will be propagated immediately.
+  3. If an input has an initial value, it will be propagated immediately to the outputs.
-`ChimeraTK::ApplicationModule` will obey 8.b just like the FanOut input.
+  4. If an output cannot be written at that point (because it writes to a device currently being unavailable), the value propagation to other targets must not be blocked.
+The write instead must be delayed using the same mechanism as in 7.c.
 10. Constants:
-  1. Values are propagated before the `ChimeraTK::ApplicationModule` threads are starting.
+  1. Values are propagated before the `ChimeraTK::ApplicationModule` threads are starting (just like initial values written in `ChimeraTK::ApplicationModule::prepare()`, see 7.d).
-  2. Special treatment for constants written to devices: They need to be written after the device is opened, see 6.a
+  2. Special treatment for constants written to devices: They need to be written after the device is opened (see 6.a), with the same mechanism as in 7.c.
-11. Bidirectional variables behave like their unidirectional pendants, i.e. the existence of the return channel is ignored during the initial value propagation.
+11. Variables with a return channel ("bidirectional variables", `ChimeraTK::ScalarPushInputWB`, `ChimeraTK::ScalarOutputPushRB` and the array variants) behave like their unidirectional pendants, i.e. the existence of the return channel is ignored during the initial value propagation.

 ### Comments ###